Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/overviews.md

 <img src="../images/workspace-overview-example.png" alt="Workspaces Overview shown in Slingshot" width="100%"/>

-Your **personal overview** is that one place where you can visualize your work and organize yourself.
-All your tasks with dates can be found here and you can open them without navigating away.
+In _My Stuff_, you will find your **personal overview**.
+Here you can visualize your own work and organize yourself.
+All your tasks can be found here and you can open them without navigating away.
+You can even see tasks assigned to you in workspaces you haven't joined.

 Bookmarks are very useful to keep at hand those links that are really relevant to you.
 You can add links to workspaces, tasks, chats and also boards.
 As boards are just containers, bookmarking a board gets you access to all its pinned documents and web links.

 <img src="../images/overview-personal.png" alt="Personal Overview shown in Slingshot" width="100%"/>